 What is credit?

 Credit can be a loan, an overdraft, a line of credit, or a credit card.
-It’s an agreement between you and a financial institution or a store about how much money you can borrow and what the process will cost you.
-Make sure you read the fine print on contracts and purchases.
+It’s an agreement between you and a financial institution or a store.
+There will be terms like how much you borrow, and the cost to pay it off.

 What is interest?

-Interest will be added to your outstanding balance until you pay the money back in full.
-The rates depend on your credit history and who the lender is, and can range from 5.6% to as high as 29.9%.
+Interest rates depend on your credit history, and the lender.
+They range from 0% up to as high as 29.9%.
 Make sure you add the cost of interest to your purchase price before you decide to use credit.

 Pay day loans have extremely high interest rates.
-Some can be over 500% annually!
+Some can be up to 400% annually!

 What is my credit history?